-Open Voice Network, Unieuro and Baker McKenzie at the #TCG2020
+Open Voice Network, Unieuro and Baker McKenzie at the #TCG2021

 Stronger collaboration between retail and industry to boost efficiency

 EDIEL is a retail-industry co-project aimed at standardizing EDI across retailers and industry via a single protocol.
 Ten years since its launch, it is still the only initiative of its type in the CE sector worldwide.
-In today’s hyper-competitive market focused on consumers and quickly changing business paradigms, there is limited space for inefficiency and over-engineered back office and complex administrative processes.
+In today’s hyper-competitive market focused on consumers and quickly changing business paradigms, affected by disruptive difficulties created by the worldwide lockdown, but also of great opportunity to ride technology with more determination, there is limited space for inefficiency and over-engineered back office and complex administrative processes.
 Resources and investments have to be primarily focused on consumers’ changing habits and technology development rather than individual customized back office and supply chain processes which may not bring added value or competitive advantage.
 Through EDIEL, a project co-founded by retailer and industry associations, the adoption of a single EDI standard has the enormous advantages of reducing cost by up to 75% via a global protocol for the entire order cycle and logistics process.
 EDIEL has also centralized the product catalogues into a simplified yet high quality real time product spec for the entire CE sector.
 EDIEL is now planning expansion at European level to share the same efficiency advantage across all European countries.

 Vertical restraints – can competition rules keep up with market trends?